ukyzky/eurorack/README.md

-# Rings woody firmware v01
+# Rings woody firmware v02

-This firmware changes Rings dsp sample rate from 48kHz to 32kHz.
+This firmware can select Rings dsp sample rate 48kHz (normal) or 32kHz (like Elements).

-The sound will be more woody, natural and organic like Elements.
+The 32kHz sound will be more woody, natural and organic like Elements.

+## Operation of toggle sample rate

+We can toggle sample rate setting 48kHz and 32kHz.

+The sample rate setting is saved to non volatile memory.

+The instruction is nearly like Rings easter egg, but difference is
+- all attenuator knobs fully ccw.
+- after LED blinks, reboot power cycle needed.

+### Instruction

+1. **set the knobs:**

+Frequency: fully ccw

+Structure: fully cw

+Brightness: fully ccw

+Damping: centre

+Position: fully cw

+**set the attenuator knobs:**

+Brightness: fully ccw

+Frequency: fully ccw

+Damping: fully ccw

+Structure: fully ccw

+Position: fully ccw

+2. long-press polyphony button (long-press mode button is also ok)

+Then LED blinks a few seconds.
+The sample rate setting is saved to non volatile memory.

+3. reboot (power off and power on) Rings module

+then sample rate changes (toggle 48kHz or 32kHz).

+## Change log

+### v02

+- Add user interface of selecting Rings dsp sample rate 48kHz or 32kHz.

+### v01

+- Change Rings dsp sample rate from 48kHz to 32kHz.

 =======